Pioneering companies with a total of more than 200,000 employees track workplace health metrics to address chronic disease among India’s workforce.

 - Dow Chemicals International Pvt.
 Ltd.

 - MSD Pharmaceuticals Pvt.
 Ltd.

 Congratulating all the Platinum Healthy Workplaces, Dr. Geeta Bharadwaj, head of the Healthy Workplace program, Arogya World India Trust, said: “By initiating a culture that values metrics, these Platinum companies have made a remarkable commitment to improving the health of their employees and communities.”

-Across the 12 Platinum companies, with a total workforce of about 213,000 employees, evidence of health improvement was seen over the last year:
+Across the 12 Platinum companies, with a total workforce of about 213,000 employees, evidence of health improvement was seen over the two years:

 - More employees completed their health risk assessment (8.12 percent increase), took part in biometric screening (7.15 percent increase) and received an annual health check (9.32 percent increase).